 - Manage your DIDs based on call volume and location – Because the Telco Carriers and analytics companies are taking matters into their own hands to decide which call which should go through, “you need to take a look at the quantity of numbers that should be used based on how many daily calls you make and where they are located,” Nima says.

-- Show the carrier and consumer you are legitimate– Lastly, you should take necessary precautions to help show both the consumer and carrier you are a legitimate caller; i.e., register your phone numbers, implement tools like Verified Calls by Google and be ready for STIR/SHAKEN.
+- Show the carrier and consumer you are legitimate– Lastly, you should take necessary precautions to help show both the consumer and carrier you are a legitimate caller.
+Register your phone numbers with carrier groups, utilize caller ID branding tools, and be ready for STIR/SHAKEN.

 Why financial sector contact centers need an integrated approach to combat call flagging/blocking